Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 September 2025 03.27.48 UTC
+- WIB: Kamis, 18 September 2025 04.21.34 UTC
-- WITA: Kamis, 18 September 2025 04.27.48 UTC
+- WITA: Kamis, 18 September 2025 05.21.34 UTC
-- WIT: Kamis, 18 September 2025 05.27.48 UTC
+- WIT: Kamis, 18 September 2025 06.21.34 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: nature
+Kategori: success